Skip to content

 humanlayer login

-The CLI prints a verification URL and user code.
-Open the URL, complete auth, select the organization if prompted, then return to the terminal.
+The CLI prints a verification URL and a user code.
+Open the URL.
+Complete authentication.
+Select the organization if the browser prompts you.
+Then return to the terminal.

 After login succeeds, launch the daemon.